dbautista98/chime-reduction/README.md

 It then runs a python script to populate them in their own directories for each date of obervation and generates a waterfall plot to summarize the data.
 Afterwards it sents me an email with the outputs of make_waterfalls.py

+A second job runs on prospero and reduces the data with the following command:

+    20 5 * * *  cd /users/dbautist/CHIME_landing_directory/ ; source /opt/local/etc/profile.d/conda.sh; conda activate rfi ; python3 gui_reduction.py | mail -s "CHIME data transfer gui reduction" -a /home/scratch/dbautist/TEST/610/plots/debug.png dbautist

+This script runs at 5:20 am each morning and reduces the data to a volume that is manageable by the gbt-rfi-gui data ingestion algorithm.

-The second job runs on cvpost-master and moves the data to the lustre workspace with the following command:
+A third job runs on cvpost-master and moves the data to the lustre workspace with the following command:

     30 5 * * *  cd /users/dbautist/CHIME_landing_directory/ ; python3 move_data.py | mail -s "CHIME data transfer to lustre" dbautist